 So muscle twitching can result from ALS.
 Why fixate on this very rare disease, when quad muscle twitching is far, far more likely to result from just plain stress and fatigue?

 In fact, there’s often no known cause other than a muscle just doing what it was meant to do: twitch here and there, or sometimes even a lot.
 Sometimes, it can be described as a thumping – a “thumper.”

 The vast, vast, vast majority of all the people on this planet who experience quadriceps twitching will NOT be dead within 2-5 years from anything related to this phenomenon.
 If anything, the extreme anxiety over this more likely to kill you!

 Whether the perceived stress is physical (primitive man confronting a wild animal) or psychological (modern man being trapped in a traffic jam OR freaking over the possibility of ALS due to a quadriceps muscle twitch), the body responds the same way.

 Gearing up for a Fight or Flight from a Perceived Threat = Twitching Muscles

 The body preps itself for blood clotting in the event of a serious gash, so that you don’t bleed to death.

 This came in very handy for cavemen; they were always getting gashed, lacerated and cut up.

 They’d fight or flee their ancient dangers.
 This physical exertion produced hormones that cancelled out the stress hormones that thickened their blood.

 Modern man doesn’t fight or flee.
-He sits and seethes, trembles and ruminates – over paying the bills and whether or not the muscle twitching in his quadriceps means ALS and how long he has.
+He sits and seethes, trembles and ruminates – over paying the bills and whether or not the creepy crawlies in his quadriceps means ALS and how long he has to live.